 “Things I Wish I Had Known” luncheon – This catered event provides an opportunity for students to ask those “who have been there” about what to expect in the next phase of their OCOM experience.

-- Health Insurance and the Affordable Care Act — Low-cost AOM health care is available to students in OCOM’s clinics.
+• Health Insurance and the Affordable Care Act – Low-cost acupuncture and Chinese medicine health care is available to students in OCOM’s clinics.
 The Affordable Care Act, which went into effect in January 2014, allows individuals to apply for health care through each state’s exchange system.
-More information on coverage in Oregon is available at www.coveroregon.com.
+More information on coverage in Oregon is available at healthcare.oregon.gov.

-- Campus Security and Safety Information and Annual Clery Report can be found here.
+• Campus Security and Safety Information – 2021 Clery Report

-- Oregon Association of Acupuncture and Oriental Medicine (OAAOM) — the professional organization representing the state's acupuncturists.
+• Oregon Association of Acupuncture and Oriental Medicine (OAAOM) is the professional organization representing the state's acupuncturists.